anores/FINAL-Project/debug-log.md

 -strip.show(); //Tells it to run -strip.setPixelColor(i, 0, 255, 0);  // LED COLOR = green
 -strip.setPixelColor(i, 255, 255, 0); LED COLOR = yellow
+4/25/16 -had error message: arduino board at /dev/cu.usbmodem 14 is not available -switched ports-worked
+-LEDs would not change to green even though it's in relatively moist soil -lowered I feel comfortable analog read to 200-not working -lowered I feel comfortable analog read to 170-not working -lowered I feel comfortable analog read to 150-not working -lowered I feel comfortable analog read to 170-not working